Original research completed in July 2018, and minor revisions August 2024.

 In New Zealand, most of us have heard of the Fairtrade certification for chocolate and bananas.
 When it comes to sugar, besides Fairtrade, some good options to look out for are the Bonsucro and World Fair Trade Organisation logos.
 Australian grown sugar is also all slave free.

-Countdown’s own brand sugar has Bonsucro certification.
+Woolworth’s own brand sugar has Bonsucro certification.
 They do:

 • white sugar